tsedio/tsed/packages/third-parties/bullmq/README.md

 ## Defining a repeating job

-Jobs that should be run regularly on a schedule can also easily defined using the `@AsJob` decorator
+Jobs that should be run regularly on a schedule can also easily defined using the `@JobController` decorator.
+Doing so will automatically dispatch it without any data

 ```ts
 import {JobController, JobMethods} from "@tsed/bullmq";